 Clinicians and counselors at Avivo will not assume that individuals have a diagnosis of substance abuse when they reach out.
 Our Chemical Health Assessment provides an accurate diagnosis along with recommendations of the care that’s right for you.

-The chemical health assessment is the professional assessment individuals need to consider residential or outpatient treatment if that is the next step.
+The chemical health assessment is the professional assessment individuals need to consider residential or intensive outpatient treatment if that is the next step.
 Our professional staff is here to help you.